synthesized-io/insight/docs/core/user_guide/singletable.rst

 This builds a blank generative model of the data ready for the learning process.

 .. note::
+    Column 'EvenIdx' is modelled as ``EnumerationModel`` `(synthesized.model.models.EnumerationModel)`. ``EnumerationModel`` models a column whose values can be enumerated with a constant interval.

 At this stage both :ref:`annotations<annotation_guide>` and type overrides can be passed to the ``MetaExtractor`` and ``HighDimSynthesizer`` respectively.
 They will alter how the Synthesizer treats certain columns to improve synthesis to cater to different use cases.

 Training